Key insights

 HCPCS Code G2211— Visit complexity inherent to evaluation and management associated with medical care services that serve as the continuing focal point for all needed health care services and/or with medical care services that are part of ongoing care related to a patient’s single, serious condition or a complex condition.
 (Add-on code, list separately in addition to office/outpatient evaluation and management visit, new or established)

 The Consolidated Appropriations Act, 2021 placed a moratorium on Medicare payment for HCPCS code G2211 that expires December 31, 2023.
-CMS proposes to change the status of the code, effective January 1, to make it separately payable by assigning the “active” status indicator.
-In addition, CMS is proposing several refinements, including that HCPCS code G2211 would not be payable when the E/M visit is reported with payment modifier -25, indicating a separately billable E/M visit provided on the same day of a procedure or other service by the same practitioner.
+CMS finalized changing the status of the code, effective January 1, to make it separately payable by assigning the “active” status indicator.
+In addition, CMS finalized several refinements, including that HCPCS code G2211 would not be payable when the E/M visit is reported with payment modifier -25, indicating a separately billable E/M visit provided on the same day of a procedure or other service by the same practitioner.

 Payment for vaccine administration

-CMS proposes continuing additional payments established during the COVID-19 public health emergency (PHE) for in-home COVID-19 vaccine administration, as well as extending the additional payments to the in-home administration of pneumococcal, influenza, and hepatitis B vaccines.
-Effective January 1, 2024, the in-home administration payment amount for all four vaccines would be identical.
+CMS finalized continuing additional payments established during the COVID-19 public health emergency (PHE) for in-home COVID-19 vaccine administration, as well as extending the additional payments to the in-home administration of pneumococcal, influenza, and hepatitis B vaccines.
+Effective January 1, 2024, the in-home administration payment amount for all four vaccines will be identical.

 Expanding behavioral health payment